speechly/cli/README.md

 There are binary releases for macOS, Linux and Windows, see [releases](https://github.com/speechly/cli/releases).

+### Homebrew

 If you are using [Homebrew](https://brew.sh), you can install the `speechly` command with:

 - `brew tap speechly/tap`
 - `brew install speechly` to get the latest release

 After tapping, normal brew updates will include any new versions of `speechly`.

+### Scoop

+[Scoop](https://github.com/lukesampson/scoop) is a package manager for Windows. `speechly` can be installed with scoop with:

+- `scoop bucket add speechly https://github.com/speechly/scoop-bucket`
+- `scoop install speechly` to install the latest release

+You can get updates with `scoop update`.

 # Usage